ava-labs/subnet-evm/latest-coreth-commit.md

+# Latest Commits

-# This is the latest commit of coreth that is synced with the subnet-evm
+This is the hash of the latest coreth commit that is synced with the subnet-evm

 6d5d72233bcfc1f3315628f2788f073148c78b46